srmadscience/mongodb-charglt/README.md

 * Feed to downstream systems
 * Unlock and reset records partially working
 * Running totals not working
-* Rename weird variable names
-* make scale - currently is sync and one thread
+* Make scale - currently is sync and one thread

 ## Status